VinzDF89/react-currency-field/README.md

 | **onMinFails** | (newValue: boolean) => void | undefined | If set, the function will be called every time the user interacts with the input field, and its value is lower than the one specified by the "min" attribute. |

 ## Previous releases

+## 1.4.2 patch release notes
+- Fixed the problem that prevented updating the field value by externally calling the set function for the "numericalValue" attribute.
+- "numericalValue" attribute marked as deprecated.

 ## 1.4.1 patch release notes
 - Fixed the problem that prevented updating the field value by externally calling the set function.